chocolatey/choco-wiki/CreatePackages.md

 ## Install Only On Some Versions of Windows
 Right now if the software the package installs is only supported on particular versions of Windows, you should absolutely fail the package.
 An installed package indicates success.
 If you pass a warning message but don't also throw an error, that means the package installed successfully.
 Folks using the package are going to be confused because they will then expect that the underlying software is also installed.
 The software itself may throw a cryptic error, which will lead to questions from the community about why it is broken (when it is just unsupported).
 Do yourself a favor and check the version of Windows and throw an error if it is not a supported version.
 Under no circumstances should you bypass with a warning, because a warning is still a success.

+There is at least one noted exception to this and that is low-level packages that are meant as dependencies that need to be present even if they do not install anything.
+These are things like KBs that only need to be installed on some versions of Windows.
+If the package failed and it was a dependency of a higher level package that installed software, it would cause issues attempting to install that software on different versions of Windows.
+Since about 5% of the packages apply to this exception, stick with the above thoughts for packages.

 **NOTE**: We will ultimately enhance the nuspec and take care of this for you automatically.
 Until we get there, follow the above avenue.

 ## Installation Paths